Vitrina pellucida

-Vitrina pellucida is species of small land snail, a terrestrial pulmonate gastropod mollusk in the family Vitrinidae, the glass snails.
+Vitrina pellucida is species of small land snail, a terrestrial pulmonate gastropod mollusk in the family Vitrinidae.

 Description

 This species is a 'semi-slug' with a flattened, globular shell.
-The animal is pale grey with darker head and tentacles.
-It is large in comparison with the shell, and cannot completely retreat into it.
-The shell is subglobose, somewhat smooth, pellucid and greenish hyaline in colour.
+The animal is pale grey with a darker head and tentacles.
+The body is large in comparison with the shell, and cannot completely retreat into the shell.
+The shell is subglobose, spherical but not a completely round ball, somewhat smooth, transparent, and greenish hyaline in colour.
 The shell has 3 whorls that enlarge rapidly and are somewhat convex.
 The body whorl is wide and a little flattened below.
-The suture is wrinkled.
-The aperture is lunately rounded.
+The suture or groove is wrinkled.
+The aperture is lunately rounded or shaped like a half-moon.
 The umbilicus is very small.

 The width of the shell is 6 mm, the height is 3.5 mm.